 - Type of Window— Just like your walls, the particular type of windows in your home, frame type, glaze type, gas fills/spaces, etc. will play into what heating and cooling needs your home requires.

-- Outdoor Climate—Think about the range of weather you experience in Opelika.
+- Outdoor Climate—Think about the range of weather you experience in Auburn and Opelika.
 You’ll want a furnace that can keep up with the conditions of your climate every year, without overworking itself.

 Don’t settle for ‘close enough’ when choosing your new furnace.
 Let the professionals at Farnell Mechanical, Inc. help you identify a unit that will fit your home properly.
 When you’re ready to get started, you can reach us at 334-524-2458 or schedule an appointment online.
 Whether you have additional questions about furnace size or want to learn more of the options for your space, our team is happy to help you out.